Authored by the expert who managed and guided the team behind the Australia Property Pack

 Is it realistic to exit with profit in Canberra as of 2026?

-The minimum holding period that most often makes exiting with profit realistic in Canberra is around 5 to 7 years, which gives you enough time to absorb transaction costs and benefit from the city's historically steady long-term price appreciation.
+The minimum holding period that makes profit more realistic in Canberra is usually 5 to 7 years, because that gives enough time for rents, inflation and modest capital growth to absorb buying and selling costs.

 What sources have we used to write this blog article?